uvic-teach/project-m1-team9/Assets/UseCases.md

 3. Patient Inputs valid password
 4. Patient is logged in to Mr ED system

-**Variations**: If Patient does not currently have a MISTER ED account the steps will change to:

-1. Patient inputs legal name
-2. Patient inputs health care number
-3. Patient creates valid password
-4. Patient confirms password
-5. Patient confirms they are not a robot
-6. Patient is logged-in to Mr ED system

 **Non-functional**:

 - **Intuitive**: must be simple for non tech savvy users to easily log in